davideastmond/easy-weather/README.md

 ## Installation
 - Clone / fork the repo
 - Run `npm i`
+- create a `.env` file
+- Add your API key from openWeather (https://home.openweathermap.org/) to the .env as per the sample.env file
 - Install typescript and compile `main.ts`
-- Add your API key from openWeather (https://home.openweathermap.org/) to a .env as per the sample.env file
 - run `npm start` from the command line.

 ## Tests